-The 2021 Trester Festival will include lectures, master classes, and concerts centered around Latin American piano music by guest artists including outstanding University of Arizona alumni and internationally renowned concert pianists.
+The 2022 Trester Festival will feature lecture recitals and other events centered around Latin American piano music presented by internationally renowned guest artists and University of Arizona students.

-The core of the Trester Festival is a solo piano competition for current UA Fred Fox School of Music students, where students are required to perform one or more Latin American piano works as part of their program.
+The Trester Festival also features a solo piano competition for current UA Fred Fox School of Music piano performance majors, where students are required to perform one or more Latin American piano works as part of their program.

 The schedule is posted below.
 Note that all times are Mountain Standard Time (MST).

 7:30pm Final Round of the Lois Trester Piano Competition (Crowder Hall and YouTube Livestream)

 Saturday, March 19th, 2022